The Bankrate promise

 A new account bonus can be the icing on the cake if you’re looking to open a new bank account.

-Bank of America doesn’t have a bonus for opening a savings account at the moment.
-But there is a $100 bonus for opening a new checking account — as long as you use a promotional code and have qualifying direct deposits within 90 days.
+While Bank of America doesn’t have a bonus for opening a savings account at the moment, there is an online-only $200 bonus for opening a new checking account — as long as you use a promotional code and have qualifying direct deposits within 90 days.

 Still, if you’re looking for a traditional bank with lots of branches and ATMs and a robust app with lots of handy tools, a Bank of America savings account may fit the bill.
 Just don’t expect to earn a lot of interest.

-Bank of America isn’t publicly advertising any savings account offers, for new customers or existing customers who don’t already have a savings account.
+Bank of America isn’t publicly advertising any savings account offers, either for new customers or for existing customers who don’t already have a savings account.

 How do I get a bonus from Bank of America?

-There is a bonus at Bank of America for opening a checking account.
-Bank of America is offering a $100 bonus through June 30, 2023.
+There’s a benefit at Bank of America for opening a checking account.
+Bank of America is offering a $200 bonus through Jan.
+31, 2024.
 To qualify for the offer, you’ll need to:

-- Open a new Bank of America checking account.
+- Open a new Bank of America personal checking account.

-- During the account opening process, use this offer code (DNE100CIS).
+- During the account opening process, use the offer code: TWA200CIS

-- Have qualifying direct deposits into that new account within 90 days of opening the eligible checking account.
+- Have qualifying direct deposits into that new account totaling $2,000 or more within 90 days of opening the eligible checking account.

 Should I open a Bank of America savings account?